soup-bowl/chromeboard/README.md

 Turn a Chrome installation into a digital signage board.
 Using a dedicated extension page, the extension will cycle user-selected websites continuously.
 Intended for wallboards that cycle through pages on display.

 # Installation
+Download `_output/Chromeboard.crx` and drag it into the extensions page of Chrome to install.
+As this is a non-store release, Chrome will prompt you to check the application upon each Chrome launch.

 To test the extension, installation is relatively simple:

 1. Download the zip of this project and extract where desired.